-- As appropriate to their scale, nature and location, development proposals should provide at least 10% net biodiversity gain in line with the applicable legislative requirements in accordance with local and national planning policy.
-Any such measures should be targeted to benefit local conservation priorities as identified in the Local Nature Recovery Strategy or equivalent. - 2.
+- 1. Measures within development proposals to enhance biodiversity must benefit local conservation priorities identified in the Local Nature Recovery Strategy or equivalent. - 2.
 Development proposals which would have significant negative ecological impacts will not be supported unless appropriate mitigation and/or compensation measures are incorporated in the overall development package. - 3.
 As appropriate to their scale, nature and location and in accordance with national policy, a tree-planting programme should be incorporated into development proposals so that there is no net loss of tree canopy and where possible a net gain.
 Where on site provision is not feasible, off-site provision within the Plan area may be acceptable. - 4.
 The Erewash Canal is a Local Wildlife Site and landscape planting as part of new development along the Canal should be incorporated that further supports this role.